fiskWasTaken/tic80-export/README.md

 ## Usage

-1. Set your working directory to the TIC-80 working directory.
+1. Open the working directory for your project.
 2. Run the script as `tic80-export file` where `file` is the name of your .lua project without the extension.
 3. Project will be exported to game_export.lua.
 4. Optionally, provide an export option as the second argument.
 This will require tic80 to be in your PATH.